 Additionally, a refusal to give a breath or a blood sample at the station or jail will result in a one-year suspension of an individual’s license.
 During each part of the investigation, the requirements for probable cause or reasonable suspicion become higher.
 This means that while an officer can stop a vehicle for a minor traffic violation, it will be more difficult for him to prove that he had the right to investigate further without cause.

-After you are arrested, you will be held in custody - or the "drunk tank" - until you post bond or are released on your own recognizance.
+After you are arrested for drunk driving in Vista or San Diego, you will be held in custody - or the "drunk tank" - until you post bond or are released on your own recognizance.
 The arresting officer will likely take your driver’s license away and issue you a temporary one along with a pink slip containing written information.
 This informs you that your license will be suspended 30 days after the date of your DUI arrest.